-This is an amino acid which we make naturally in the body.
+This is an amino acid that we make naturally in the body.
 It's also found in foods like fish meats and dairy products.
-This amino acid also helps us make the antioxidant, glutathione which was discussed above.
-I believe this is the reason glycine is in Life Shotz – an attempt to raise glutathione levels.
+Glucine also helps us make the antioxidant, glutathione which was discussed above.
+I believe this is the reason glycine is in Vitality – an attempt to raise glutathione levels.

-Most people just call this stuff Quercetin.
-It's a phyto-nutrient found in a variety of different foods like, onions, blueberries, brocoli, and kale to name a few.
+Most people just call this stuff quercetin.
+It's a phytonutrient found in a variety of different foods like onions, blueberries, broccoli, and kale to name a few.
 Like other phytonutrients, quercetin is also an antioxidant.
 It can also help with the production of glutathione.

 Glutamine is an amino acid that we make naturally in the body.

 Glutamine helps the immune system and a little evidence hints it might reduce muscle soreness following exercise.
-But, I think putting glutamine is in Life Shotz is another attempt to boost glutathione levels.
+I believe the addition of glutamine is another attempt to boost glutathione levels.

-I have to admit, I think Life Shotz tastes pretty good.
+I think it tastes pretty good.
 I just mixed it with 10-12 oz of water and stirred it up with a spoon.
-The sugar free version has a tangy taste to it that I enjoyed.
+The sugar-free version has a tangy taste to it that I enjoyed.
 I thought it also tasted “fresh.”
 I know that's not very scientific but I'm telling you the first word that came to mind when I tried it.
 There was a bit of an aftertaste, but I did not mind it.

-I tried the sugar free version of Life Shotz for 10 days, which is the amount in 1 box.
+I tried the sugar-free version of Vitality for 10 days, which is the amount in 1 box.
 I followed the directions and drank only 1 packet per packet day after a meal.
 I didn't change anything else about how I lived my life.
-I purposely did not change my eating habits or exercise routine.
+I did not change my eating habits or exercise routine.

-No, LifeShotz contains no genetically modified ingredients (GMO).
+No, Vitality contains no genetically modified ingredients (GMO).
 So, it is Non-GMO.

 How Much Does It Cost?

-Here are the labels of the Life Shotz sugar free and Original formula side by side so you can see the differences. :
+Here are the labels of the Oxyfresh Vitality sugar-free and Original formula side by side so you can see the differences. :